matter-labs/zksync/changelog/infrastructure.md

 ### Changed

-- (`explorer`): Deposits from and withdrawals to an L1 account with the same address are not displayed on the account history page.
+- (`explorer`): Deposits from and withdrawals to an L1 account are only displayed in the history of operation initiator.

 ### Added

+- (`explorer`): `completeWithdrawals` tx hash was added to the explorer.

 ### Fixed

 - (`explorer`): Bug with not displaying old blocks was fixed.
-- (`explorer`): bug with updating transaction data after searching another transaction was fixed.
+- (`explorer`): Bug with updating transaction data after searching another transaction was fixed.
+- (`explorer`): Fixed processing of transactions with different prefixes.

 ## Release 2021-01-12